jhpyle/docassemble/deploy.md

-The easiest way to use **docassemble** is through a **docassemble-based** third-party service that provides interview development tools and hosting services.
+The easiest way to use **docassemble** is through a **docassemble-based** third-party service that provides interview development tools.
 Existing providers include [Community.lawyer] and [Documate].
 (A third provider, [Clerical Platform], is currently available in beta mode.)

 If you want to deploy **docassemble** yourself, the easiest way is to install it using [Docker] on whatever machine you wish to use.